 - Thinning LIDAR data

-To use the Process LIDAR command, the user must have the LIDAR data layer loaded in the project.
-Review this knowledge base article on how to load an elevation layer.
+To use the Process LIDAR command, the user must have already loaded the LIDAR data into the project.
+Refer to this knowledge base article on how to load an elevation layer.

 Follow these steps to process the LIDAR data:

-- From the Map Edit ribbon menu, select the Process LIDAR command.
+- From the Terrain ribbon menu, select the Process LIDAR command.

 - The Process LIDAR dialog box will be displayed.

-The following sections describe Process LIDAR command and how to interact with the above dialog box.
+The following sections describe the Process LIDAR command and how to interact with the above dialog box.

 Select LIDAR Layer to Process

 From the Existing LIDAR layer entry, select the LIDAR elevation layer that needs to be processed.
-Upon selecting the LIDAR elevation layer, the software will display the number of points contained in the LIDAR layer and the coordinate reference system (CRS) for the layer.
+Upon selecting the LIDAR elevation layer, the software will display the number of points contained in the LIDAR layer as well as the layer’s corresponding coordinate reference system (CRS).

 Merge LIDAR Data